MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-delta-lake-azure-databricks/includes/02-understand-delta-lake.md

 ### Integration

 Being a part of the Databricks platform, Delta Lake is deeply integrated with other Databricks services.
-This integration provides the users a seamless experience that allows for the development of sophisticated analytics applications on a unified platform.
+This integration provides the users an experience that allows for the development of sophisticated analytics applications on a unified platform.

 These features make Delta Lake suited for enterprises needing to manage large volumes of data with high reliability and performance within the Azure Databricks ecosystem.